morris/vanilla-todo/README.md

 };
 ```

-Very verbose and lots of opportunity to introduce bugs.
+It's very verbose and has lots of opportunity to introduce bugs.
 Compared with a simple loop in JSX, this seems insane.
-It is quite performant but otherwise clearly messy;
+It is quite performant as it does minimal work but is otherwise messy;
 definitely a candidate for a utility function or library.

 #### 3.2.5.
 Drag & Drop